d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: A Formal Framework for -formulas

 \section{A Formal Framework for \T-formulas}

-In this section, we introduce some novel definitions and results that will be used in the rest of the paper.
-For the sake of compactness, all the proofs of the theorems are deferred to \cref{sec:proofs}.
+In this section, we introduce novel definitions and results used in the rest of the paper.
+For the sake of compactness, all the proofs of the theorems are deferred to Appendix~\ref{sec:proofs}.